Anyone can review a documentation pull request. Visit the pull requests

 Other

-- Watch out for trivial edits; if you see a change that you think is a trivial edit, please point out that policy (it's still OK to accept the change if it is genuinely an improvement).
+if you see a change that you think is a trivial edit, please point out that policy

 As a reviewer, if you identify small issues with a PR that aren't essential to the meaning,

-such as typos or incorrect whitespace, prefix your comments with nit:
+such as typos or incorrect whitespace, prefix your comments with nit:.

 This lets the author know that this part of your feedback is non-critical.